3 min readThe Sale Process

 The Economics Work in Your Team's Favor

-A buyer who's paying a fair price for your business is paying partly for your team.
-If they paid for the team and then immediately dismantled it, they'd be destroying the value they just bought.
+A buyer paying a fair price for your business is paying partly for your team — it's one of the four things buyers value most.
+If they paid for the team and then dismantled it, they'd be destroying the value they just bought.

-Disrupting a high-performing team unnecessarily is self-defeating and most buyers who've done this before know it.
+Disrupting a high-performing team unnecessarily is self-defeating, and buyers who've done this before know it.

 What Good Buyers Do

-[Good buyers identify key employees early in due diligence and work to secure them before or at close.]{.underline}
+Good buyers identify key employees early in due diligence and work to secure them before or at close.

 What You Can Do to Protect Your Staff

 Be transparent with buyers about tenure and compensation.
-If you have a GM who's been with you for 12 years, that person deserves to be treated with care... and your buyer should know the full picture.
+If your GM has been with you twelve years, that person deserves to be treated with care — and your buyer should know the full picture.

-If you can, be honest with your senior staff about the process.
-The last thing a loyal employee should do is hear about a pending sale from a client at a cocktail hour.
+And if you can, be honest with your senior staff about the process.
+The last thing a loyal employee should do is hear about a pending sale from a guest at a cocktail hour.

 What We'd Caution Against